lf-lang/embedded-lab/src/Robot.md

 How does it work?
 What does the Bump reactor class do?

 Your task now is to use the [Bump](https://github.com/lf-lang/lf-3pi-template/blob/main/src/lib/Bump.lf) reactor class to modify your previous solution so that when the robot bumps into an obstacle as it navigates around the square, it backs off in such a way as to avoid the obstacle.
+Please put your solution in a file called `RobotAvoidSolution.lf`.

 **Checkoff:** Show your robot evading obstacles.
 Show your modal model.